Conversion Rate (CRO)

-Website conversions.
-By identifying specific elements that you want to test (CTA, page colours, layout, copy, etc), the target audience (organic traffic, existing customers, leads, etc) and a specific page on your website (homepage, product page, landing page, etc), you’ll be able to formulate a hypothesis and create an objective for each experiment.
+By identifying specific elements that you want to test (CTA, page colors, layout, copy, etc), the target audience (organic traffic, existing customers, leads, etc), and a specific page on your website (homepage, product page, landing page, etc), you’ll be able to formulate a hypothesis and create an objective for each experiment.
 Once all this is done, you can move on to A/B testing.
 Optimizely and vwo are some of the best A/B testing tools you can try.

 To improve the conversion rates of your eCommerce store, you’ll need to analyze the test results and make changes based on the answers you get.